microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 When you have parallel resources, you can either spend them in training and keep the model search sequential, or perform parallel search.
 Following scikit-learn, the parameter `n_jobs` specifies how many CPU cores to use for each training job.
 The number of parallel trials is specified via the parameter `n_concurrent_trials`.
 By default, `n_jobs=-1, n_concurrent_trials=1`.
 That is, all the CPU cores (in a single compute node) are used for training a single model and the search is sequential.
 When you have more resources than what each single training job needs, you can consider increasing `n_concurrent_trials`.

 FLAML now support two backends for parallel tuning, i.e., `Ray` and `Spark`.
-You can use either of them, but not both for one tuning.
+You can use either of them, but not both for one tuning job.

 #### Parallel tuning with Ray